Deformed X and O limbs in rabbits

 A rabbit

-suffering from deformed X or O-legs have a normal appetite and are in good
+suffering from deformed X or O-legs will have a normal appetite and be in

-health.
-The sole clinical signs are an abnormal or a difficult gait.
+good health.
+The only clinical indications are an abnormal or difficult gait.
 Clinical examination

 A rabbit

-and from the back, at rest and during exercise on a non-slippery surface.
+presenting articular deformities is examined from the front, the side and the back, at rest and during exercise on a

-Palpation of the limb helps evaluate the presence of physical deformities, of
+non-slippery surface.
+Palpation of the limb helps to evaluate the presence of

-pain, swelling, etc. The radiographic evaluation of limb bones and joints
+radiographic evaluation of limb bones and joints allows us to accurately

 If the

-limb may help correct the deformation.
-Movement and exercised possibilities
+affected limb may help correct the deformation.
+It is important to ensure

-no treatment for deformed limbs in rabbits.
-Amputation of the affected limbs
+currently no treatment available for deformed limbs in rabbits.
+In cases

-euthanasia should be considered.
-Indeed, secondary complications of the skin
+considered.
+Indeed, secondary complications of the skin may occur in areas

 references

-Splay-leg - a recessively inherited form of femoral neck anteversion, femoral
+RA.
+Splay-leg - a recessively inherited form of femoral neck anteversion,

-shaft torsion and subluxation of the hip in the laboratory lop rabbit: its
+femoral shaft torsion and subluxation of the hip in the laboratory lop

-possible relationship to factors involved in so-called "congenital
+rabbit: its possible relationship to factors involved in so-called